List of The Legend of Vox Machina characters: Vox Machina

-Vex'ahlia Vessar
+Vex'ahlia de Rolo

-Vex'ahlia "Vex" Vessar (voiced by Laura Bailey), is a half-elf ranger and the twin sister of Vax'ildan.
+Vex'ahlia "Vex" de Rolo, née Vessar (voiced by Laura Bailey), is a half-elf ranger and the twin sister of Vax'ildan.
 She studied dragons in the hope of eventually finding the one that killed her and Vax's mother when they were children.
 Vex feels a shooting pain in her head whenever a dragon is close by.
-She is accompanied by Trinket (voiced by Matthew Mercer; Cheech Marin in Vex's Fey Realm hallucination), an armored bear companion she found as a cub and raised.
+She is accompanied by Trinket (voiced by Matthew Mercer; Cheech Marin in Keyleth's Fey Realm hallucination), an armored bear companion she found as a cub and raised.
 Vex and her brother were treated poorly by her elven father Syldor due to her mixed heritage and Vax pushes her to run away with him following years of mistreatment by Syldor.
 This act brings the twins closer than ever before, having only the other the rely upon.
 Once returning to Syngorn as an adult, Syldor continues to dismiss both the twin's accomplishments and their quest for Fenthras, a Vestige of Divergence and Vex "defers to his anger" and even chides Vax when he attempts to rebuke him".
 In an attempt to stand up for Vex, Percy informs Syldor that Vex is in fact titled as Lady Vex'ahlia, Baroness of the Third House of Whitestone and Grand Mistress of the Gray Hunt, which Syldor also dismisses, even though Percy does legitimize this title later.
 This prompts Vex to stand up for her friends and herself – when Syldor smugly rebukes her, she continues.
 'We won't fail, which is more than I can say about you as a father.'"
 After recovering and claiming Fenthras, Vex decides she's not ready to face her father again.
 In season 3, Vex and Percy admit their feelings for one another, and after a few trysts together, decide to not pursue a romantic relationship at Vex's insistence, but stay as "teammates with benefits".
 This, obviously, does not work out.
+Percy and Vex later marry in secret.